 National Trails :

-This is a varied trail that if combined with the Tabular Hills Way runs in a complete loop.
+This is a varied trail that if combined with the Tabular Hills Way (yet to be added on here) runs in a complete loop.
 This includes fantastic views from the hills out to the surrounding areas - both at Sutton Bank and for much of the trip round - plus grouse moorland.
 This moorland is at its best in August when in flower.
 The coastal section is a dramatic coastline, with dolphins, fishing villages and the larger coastal resorts of Whitby and Scarborough.
-It is worth continuing on from Filey down to Bempton to see if the puffins if visiting at the right time of year (you can take the train from Filey).
-A very varied but often overlooked trail.
+It is worth continuing on from Filey down to Bempton to see the puffins if visiting at the right time of year (you can take the train from Filey).
+A very varied but often overlooked trail that isn't quite as brutal as some of the other trails.

-This is a superb history filled walk, across the far extent of the Roman Empire.
-In general the walk is fabulous, but does have a lesser section as it runs through Newcastle.
-It is generally best walked west to east as that keeps the wind behind.
-This can mean a slightly disappointing end at Wallsend, but what I recommend is to continue on to North Shields (or take the metro) and then take the ferry across to South Shields.
-Here you can find the more substantial Arbeia Roman Fort (free to visit as well), which includes a reconstructed west gate.
-This formed part of the defenses for Hadrian's Wall and feels a more fitting end to the walk as there is more to see - and you get that true Roman feel at the reconstructed west gate.
-That is probably the best possible ending point for this trail.
-This is probably the easiest starter National Trail.
+This is a superb history filled walk, walking along the furthest extent of the Roman Empire.
+In general the walk is fabulous (particularly in the middle), but it does have a less enjoyable section that runs through Newcastle (Heddon-on-the-Wall marks the end of the good bit, but you could just as easily end the walk here and catch the train home from Wylam).
+It is generally best walked west-to-east as that keeps the wind behind.
+This can mean a slightly disappointing end at Wallsend, but what I would recommend is to go west-to-east and then continue on to North Shields (or take the metro) - from here you can take the ferry across to South Shields.
+At South Shields you will find the more substantial Arbeia Roman Fort (free to visit), which includes a reconstructed West Gate.
+This formed part of the defenses for Hadrian's Wall and feels a more fitting end to the walk.
+The trail itself is fairly short, but doesn't track through the towns so can be an awkward one to plan unless you fancy camping, but glamping pods have been popping up along the route in recent years.

 - Prestatyn to Ruthin (planned in the future)